Palace Theatre (New York City): Seating areas

-Prior to its closure in 2018, the auditorium had 1,743 seats.
+As of 2024, the theater has 1,648 seats; prior to its closure in 2018, the auditorium had 1,743 seats.
 The orchestra level has a raked floor that slopes downward toward the stage.
 Both balcony levels have curved fronts and cantilever above the orchestra, sloping downward toward the stage.
 All three levels contain promenades, which have cornices on their ceilings.
 Staircases behind each promenade connect the three levels of seating.
-When the theater reopens in the early 2020s, it will have about 1,657 seats.
+One of the staircases was nicknamed the "Judy Garland staircase" because the actress Judy Garland would use it for surprise entrances.
+In addition, an elevator connects all three seating levels.

 The first balcony level extends half the depth of the orchestra and contains two staircases about halfway through.
 The front of the balcony has decorative moldings with classical masks, while its underside contains plaster moldings of ropes.
 The second balcony contains rope moldings on its underside, which form a rectangular pattern.
 The front edge of the second balcony's underside contains guilloche moldings interspersed with oak branches, above which are decorative moldings with masks.
 The second balcony's side walls have decorative pilasters that support a frieze, as well as exit doors with curved pediments.
 The ceiling of the second balcony has ventilation grates, which are not part of the original design.

 The orchestra level has boxes on either side, divided by white-marble barriers with black-marble baseboards.
 On either side of the proscenium are arched niches with a doorway at orchestra level and a box at the first balcony level.
 Each niche's box contains a doorway with pilasters on either side, which are topped by console brackets that support a curved pediment with a tympanum.
 The niches are topped by a recessed lunette that resembles a shell or sunburst.
 The niches originally contained three boxes each, but these were extensively altered in a 1965 renovation.
 Additional boxes exist on both sides of both balcony levels.
 The first balcony level has one additional box behind each niche.
 The second balcony level has five curved boxes on each side in a terraced arrangement, with higher boxes being further from the stage.
 The fronts of the balcony-level boxes have decorative moldings, while the undersides of these boxes contain foliate ornamentation.
 Originally there were 20 boxes at orchestra level, 23 at the first balcony, and 12 at the second balcony.
+There was also a projection booth behind the balcony for film screenings, which was built in the 1930s and removed in the 2020s.